Reinventing Education Based on Data and What Works, Since 1955

 Educators from the School of Computer Science create a company, now called iCarnegie, to provide high-quality education, curriculum development and state of the art testing methods at scale.

-Carnegie Cognition Symposium volume entitled "Cognition and Instruction: 25 years of Progress" is published, including chapters by Herb Simon, David Klahr, Sharon Carver, John Anderson, Marsha Lovett.
+Carnegie Cognition Symposium volume organized and edited by David Klahr and Sharon Carver, entitled "Cognition and Instruction: 25 years of Progress" is published, including chapters by Herb Simon, John Anderson and Marsha Lovett.

 The Open Learning Initiative (OLI) begins at CMU, supported by the Hewlett Foundation.